reshmabidikar/reshmabidikar.github.io/2019/08/spring-rest-client-using-resttemplate-in-eclipse-and-maven.md

   - "springrestclient"
 ---

 In this article, I will be demonstrating how you can create a Spring [REST](https://learnjava.co.in/rest/) client using RestTemplate.
 In order to see how you can create a simple Spring **REST** service, you can refer to [this](https://learnjava.co.in/how-to-create-a-spring-rest-application-via-maven-and-eclipse) blog post.

 ## What is Spring RESTTemplate?

 Spring provides a class called **RestTemplate**.
 This is the starting point in creating a REST client application.
 It uses the URI and the HTTP method to invoke in order to connect to a REST service.
 It has several methods that allow you to invoke the HTTP methods on the specified URI

-\[table id=27 /\]

 ## Project Creation